Approved by: The President

 I. Introduction

-The Catholic University of America intends to maintain full compliance with the provisions of the Family Educational Rights and Privacy Act of 1974 (also known as the Buckley Amendment), 20 U.S.C.
+The Catholic University of America intends to maintain full compliance with the provisions of the Family Educational Rights and Privacy Act of 1974 (also known as FERPA or the Buckley Amendment), 20 U.S.C.
 1232 et seq.
 (1975) which guarantees the confidentiality of student records and gives to the individual student the right to examine official records maintained for him or her.
-The University policy on student records is available on the University policy website at http://policies.cua.edu/StudentLife/studentrecords.cfm.
+The University maintains a Student Records Policy to comply with FERPA.

 This policy on records and transcripts contains a portion of the Student Records Policy and additional information on transcripts.
 The complete Student Records Policy should be consulted for other questions about student records and for further information about transcripts.